 Finding the Trail Head

 The Machu Picchu Mountain trek is considered to be a moderate to challenging trek.
-Following an original stone Inca Trail and continuously acceding to the summit, a good level of fitness is required.
+Following an original stone Inca Trail and continuously ascending to the summit, a good level of fitness is required.
 During the wet season, the trail can become more slippery making it more challenging to traverse.
+It is not for people with a fear of heights.
+In places the trail is very steep and often follows the mountain edge with sheer drop offs.

 Difficulty: moderate to challenging